 Note: VCC is not always created for all extents and/or all versions of LF.
 See the schedule page to learn more about each version.

-In LF 2012, the original three VCC classes were divided in half to create six VCC classes to provide additional precision.
-The table describes the classes:
+In LF 2012, the original three VCC classes were divided in half to create six VCC classes to provide additional thematic resolution.
+The below table describes the classes: